 To begin, grab a notebook or note-taking app, and start taking inventory of ALL of your belongings.

 As you take inventory, make sure you take lots of pictures too.
-Not only will these help you remember all the things you have around the house, but the pictures can also be used to preserve memories of precious items you may need to get rid of.
+These help you remember all the things you have around the house.
+Also, the pictures can be used to preserve memories of precious items you may need to get rid of.

 Once you’ve taken inventory, highlight those items that your friends and family members have “stored” in your home, as well as large heirloom items you planned on passing on to family members.